Why Parents Shouldn't Use Food as Reward or Punishment

 or chips are given as a reward, they may become more appealing.
 This leads children

-to develop a preference for them instead of healthier foods with nutritional value.
+to start to prefer them instead of healthier foods with nutritional value.

 The practice of forcing children to "clean their plates" as a punishment for bad behavior